 Part 5: The worst User Interface in the world.

 “Ash isn’t this supposed to be about how to choose games and apps?”
-Yes, it is, and to do that we must address the elephant in the room: the UI (user interface) on the Kindle Fire is hands down the worst of any “kids” device.
+Yes, it is, and to do that we must address the elephant in the room: the UI (user interface) on the Fire Kids is hands down the worst of any “kids” device.
 It is not intuitive, it isn’t user friendly, it isn’t transparent.
 It almost seems to be intentionally opaque.
 The Fire Kids is many things: durable, inexpensive, versatile, but it is not user friendly at all.
 This is the price we pay.